 The most common areas affected are:

-- The lice attach to hair, appear as tiny white/gray specks, are highly mobile and can crawl several inches in a day
+- they are highly mobile and can crawl several inches in a day

 - underarm hair